 The rules require a couple of specific proofs for some of the bonus points.
 You need to submit a copy of the fully serviced National Traffic System message sent to your Section Manager or Section Emergency Coordinator as well as any messages relayed from your site.
 You also need to submit a complete copy of the special Field Day message in your submission.
-If you submit electronically you must upload these proofs as attachments to your web app submission (pdf scans or jpg photos preferred).
+If you submit electronically you should send these proofs as attachments to your email submission (as pdf scans or jpg photos).